JamesSkemp/words/content/post/two-reasons-im-not-a-republican-and-why-the-digg-effect-isnt-always-that-bad.md

 +++
-title = "Two reasons I'm not a Republican, and why the Digg effect isn't always that bad" summary = "Reasons I'm not a Republican, and on Digg and Stumbled Upon." draft = false comments = true date = "2007-01-27T17:45:00-06:00"
+title = "Two reasons I'm not a Republican, and why the Digg effect isn't always that bad" description = "Reasons I'm not a Republican, and on Digg and Stumbled Upon." draft = false comments = true date = "2007-01-27T17:45:00-06:00"